Log In

 When you make a list, you'll be able to set yourself a budget for how much you know it'll cost or what you're able to spend.
 If you find that something is more expensive than anticipated, re-allocate budgets or find an alternative item.
 If it's not on the list, then don't buy it at all!

 Top tip: Many families and groups of friends agree to set limits on gift budgets, participate in a Secret Santa arrangement (only buying a gift for one person), decide to buy gifts for children only, or prefer to exchange homemade goodies.
 These are some budget-friendly gifting rules you can discuss ahead of time to reduce how much money is spent on gift-giving.
+Alternatively, why not challenge each other to find ways to give back to the community?

 5. Make use of cashback opportunities